djangraw/ReadingAbilityIsc/README.md

 ## Dependencies
 This code depends on AFNI (version 22.1.09 or later), freesurfer (version 6 or later), and MATLAB (version 2022 or later).
+The MakeSumaImages_script.m plotting commands also require imagemagick (version 6 or later).

 Data must be downloaded and placed as described below.